Karthik (singer): Career

-Karthik has sung Kannada songs and has many super hit chart buster songs to his credit like Ale Ale, Anuraaga Aralo Samaya, Thangaliyalli Theli Hode, Nee Chummu Chummu Munjaaneli, Manasaithu Ninna Myaale, Sum Sumne Yaako, Hosadondu hesaridu Nanange, Kanne Koodiruvaaga, Madhumasa, Nenapidu Nenapidu, Thanthaane Thannamthaane, Baruve Odi Odi Nalidu, Raktha Sambandhagala, Saluge Saluge, Mannige Mara Bhaarave and many more.
+Karthik has sung Kannada songs and has many songs to his credit like Ale Ale, Anuraaga Aralo Samaya, Thangaliyalli Theli Hode, Nee Chummu Chummu Munjaaneli, Sum Sumne Yaako, Madhumasa, Nenapidu Nenapidu, Thanthaane Thannamthaane, Raktha Sambandhagala, and many more.

+"Behka" from Ghajini is also popular.

 In 2010, he sang a track "Behene De", from Hindi film Raavan, which is widely considered as the biggest song in his career.
 The track, which topped music charts for many continuous weeks, also received rave critical reviews.
-Karthik also performed the Tamil and Telugu versions of the same song, titled "Usure Poghudhey" and "Usire Poyene" respectively.
-He also sang "Adhigora Choodu" in the movie Mirapakaay.

-The song Yayum Ngayum from the album Sandham: Symphony Meets Classical Tamil is considered as one of Karthik's career best for the way how he has brought sensuality to the 2000 year old poetry.
-He received wide appreciations for the theme song of 10th World Tamil Conference from the same album Sandham: Symphony Meets Classical Tamil.
+The song Yayum Ngayum from the album Sandham: Symphony Meets Classical Tamil is considered one of Karthik's career best for the way how he has brought sensuality to the 2000 year old poetry.
+He received wide appreciations for the theme song of the 10th World Tamil Conference from the same album Sandham: Symphony Meets Classical Tamil.
 The album was featured in Amazon's Top#10 International Music albums in July 2020.